 While a mono cartridge will produce identical signals in both channels of a stereo system (a duplicated “mono signal”, if you will), simply summing the left and right channels in a stereo audio chain can actually produce comparable results (for more information, see the appendix at the end of this article).
 One easy way to do this is with an amplifier with a mono button.
 Another summing option is using a “double Y-cable” configuration, which involves placing a pair of RCA adapters in the signal chain.
-Though I have found the double-Y method to be noisier than using the mono button on my amp, the method is outlined here in this Steve Hoffman Music Forum thread.
+Though I have found the double-Y method to be noisier than using the mono button on my vintage Marantz amp, the method is outlined here in this Steve Hoffman Music Forum thread.
 Some listeners also use an inline stereo-mono switch.
 Like the double-Y option, the custom-built switch I auditioned in the past was noisier than using the mono button on my amp.
 Additionally, stereo-mono switches can be hard to find.

 Johnny Coles, “Jano” (Original 1964 mono pressing of Little Johnny C.)